There are four ways to deal with rogue states going nuclear: pre-emption, deterrence, missile defense and regime change.

 Remember, the delusion and the complicated conspiracy serve a purpose.
 In order to find out the purpose, you must identify the basic premises of the paranoid.
 The basic premise of the Microbiologist was that there must be somthing that was preventing him from having normal relationships with people; and, whatever that something was, it was external to him and had nothing whatsoever to do with his own thoughts, feelings or behavior.

 In describing that "something" Dr. Smith created an intelligent, alien species that was deliberately mocking him as it used him to take over the world.
 Notice how this goes beyond mere projection into psychotic (i.e., completely out of touch with reality) delusion.
 This delusion also had the benefit of highlighting what a special and important person he was--after all, this alien species has selected him for their nefarious plot and he was all that stood between the earth and their diabolical (and rather vague) plans for humanity.

-Ahmadinejad has also concluded that "something" prevents him as an individual from achieving his desires; "something" stands in the way of his religion being perceived as the great benefit to mankind it obviously is.
+Ahmadinejad has also concluded that "something" prevents him as an individual and as a leader of Islam from achieving his desires; "something" stands in the way of his religion being perceived as the great benefit to mankind it obviously is.

 We all know what that "something" is, don't we?
 He wants to wipe it off the map if he can.

 His brilliant mind has all the "facts" it needs to conclude that both his personal and his religion's problems will be solved when the Zionist regime is finally dealt with.